gvwilson/thirdbit/_posts/2010/2010-10-20-everything-old-is-new-again.md

 mov  @R2, R2                   # load hash table cell
 lda  #WIDTH, R3
 add  R2, R3</pre>
 and then later told it was a Bad Thing, and that comments ought to go inline.
-Feels kind of hipster-retro to see two-column come back into style...
+Feels kind of hipster-retro to see two-column come back into style…